2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in North Carolina

 The average amount in student loans that comparative literature majors at UNC Chapel Hill take out while working on their Bachelor's Degree is $18,200.

-Out of the 9 schools in North Carolina that were part of this year’s ranking, Duke University landed the # 3 spot on the list.
-Located in the large city of Durham, Duke is a private not-for-profit school with a large student population.
+A rank of #3 on this year’s list means Duke University is a great place for linguistics and comparative literature students working on their bachelor’s degree.
+Located in the large city of Durham, Duke is a private not-for-profit school with a fairly large student population.

 Women make up 70% of the comparative literature majors at the school.